-5.5.
-Curing for Determining Form Removal Time or When a Structure May be put into Service:
+- 5.5.
+Curing for Determining Form Removal Time or When a Structure May be put into Service: - 5.5.1.

-5.5.1.
 Cylinders: Store cylinders in or on the structure as near to the point of deposit of the concrete represented as possible.
 Protect all surfaces of the cylinders from the elements in as near as possible the same way as the formed work.
 Provide the cylinders with the same temperature and moisture environment as the structural work.
 Test the specimens in the moisture condition resulting from the specified curing treatment.
 To meet these conditions, specimens made for the purpose of determining when a structure may be put in service shall be removed from the molds at the time of removal of formwork.

 5.5.2.
 Beams: As nearly as practicable, cure beams in the same manner as the concrete in the structure.
-At the end of 48 ± 4 hours after molding, take the molded specimens to the storage location and remove from the molds.
+At the end of $48 \pm 4$ hours after molding, take the molded specimens to the storage location and remove from the molds.
 Store specimens representing pavements or slabs on grade by placing them on the ground as molded, with their top surfaces up.
 Bank the sides and ends of the specimens with earth or sand that shall be kept damp, leaving the top surfaces exposed to the specified curing treatment.
 Store specimens representing structure concrete as near to the point in the structure they represent as possible and afford them the same temperature protection and moisture environment as the structure.
-At the end of the curing period leave the specimens from field storage and store in lime water at $73 \pm 3^{\circ}$ F ($23 \pm 2^{\circ}$ C). for 24 ± 4 hours immediately before time of testing to ensure uniform moisture condition from specimen to specimen.
-Observe the precautions given in Section 5.3.2. of this test method to guard against drying between time of removal from curing to testing.
+At the end of the curing period leave the specimens in place exposed to the weather in the same manner as the structure.
+Remove all beam specimens from field storage and store in lime water at $73 \pm 3^{\circ}$ F ( $23 \pm 2^{\circ}$ C) for $24 \pm 4$ hours immediately before time of testing to ensure uniform moisture condition from specimen to specimen.
+Drying of the surfaces of the beam shall be prevented between removal from water storage and completion of testing.
+Note that relatively small amounts of surface drying of flexural specimens can induce tensile stresses in the extreme fibers that will markedly reduce the indicated flexural strength.